Wisport Caracal backpack with Lowepro camera insert

 In the above figure, the insert contains the following equipment:

 Note that all lenses but one (the 300 mm) insert with their top or bottom first.
-Lenses up to 135 mm in length including front and rear caps fit comfortably this way.
-A lens 145 mm long, with a maximum diameter of 87 mm (including the reversed lens shade) fits with a little stretching of the insert.
+Lenses up to 140 mm in length including front and rear caps fit comfortably this way.

-I added the blue Velcro straps to keep the insert in shape, and to prevent the 300 mm lens from falling out if the backpack is opened while standing vertically.
+I added the blue Velcro straps to keep the insert in shape, and to prevent the 300 mm lens from falling out if the backpack if opened while standing vertically.

 The rest of the partitions make a slightly better use of the space, but it can be seen that most lenses fit a bit loosely, with more space wasted.
 Note that the depth of the insert allows for camera bodies, as well as lenses, inserted along their longest dimension.
 There is enough space left to stack a small lens or a focal length multiplier on top of each of the three lenses in the foreground.